timofeysie/nextjs-markdown-blog/writings/testing-ngrx.md

 ### Using the NgRx MockStore

-Now there is a clean set of passing "smoke tests".
-The default 'should create' tests will at least tell us if the template is breaking and some other errors.
-It's time to write some more meaningful tests that confirm the behavior of the counter features.
+Now there is a clean set of passing smoke tests.
+They are not particularly meaningful but the default 'should create' tests will at least tell us if the template is breaking or something else breaks in the future in the class.
+Now it's time to write some more meaningful tests that confirm the behavior of the counter features.

 Again starting with [the official NgRx testing docs](https://ngrx.io/guide/store/testing) as a guide.